edelstone/actionverb.com/working-at-action-verb.md

 ## Pay

-We pay a starting salary of $60-70k for Support Engineers and
+We pay a starting salary of $60-70k for Support/Sales Engineers and
 $100k for Designers or Systems Engineers.
 If you currently make more than that, we are usually able to match your current salary.